Hercules: The Legendary Journeys (video game): Reception

 Reception of the Nintendo 64 version of Hercules was mixed.
 64 praised the range of content in the game, stating "there are plenty of puzzles to crack, codes to break and people to save...you are never bored for want of something to do", and the "many different environments" in the game.
-GameSpot assessed the game as a "moderately challenging" game and "decent adventure", praising the simple control scheme and "solid" presentation.
+GameSpot assessed the game as "moderately challenging" and a "decent adventure", praising the simple control scheme and "solid" presentation.

-Criticism directed towards Hercules was directed towards the derivative nature of the game, with several reviewers raising unfavorable comparisons to The Legend of Zelda: Ocarina of Time.
-Official Nintendo Magazine remarked the game was "not (ugly) but the levels are so big and empty" and "not exactly inspiring," labelling the game as a "Zelda wannabe" due to similarities in the control system and menu screens.
+Criticism against Hercules was directed towards the derivative nature of the game, with several reviewers raising unfavorable comparisons to The Legend of Zelda: Ocarina of Time.
+Official Nintendo Magazine remarked the game was "not (ugly) but the levels are so big and empty" and "not exactly inspiring," labelling it as a "Zelda wannabe" due to similarities in the control system and menu screens.
 Similarly, Nintendo Power found the game to be a "pale Zelda wannabe", stating "much of the quest is bogged down with repetitive combat and uneventful exploration".

-The Game Boy Color version of Hercules received mixed reviews, with critics finding frustration with the execution of the gameplay.
-In a lukewarm review, Jem Roberts of Total Game Boy praised the "genuinely compelling" puzzles and found "loads to do" in the game, but observed the game was compromised by "stupid challenges" and an "unbelievably irritating" save system.
-In contrast, Oliver Lan of Game Boy Xtreme dismissed the game as "monotonous" and "irritating", finding most of the gameplay involving "trudging around with nothing to do", although acknowledged the game contained an "interesting mix of gameplay styles."
-Both reviews remarked the game was superior to the Game Boy Color counterpart Xena: Warrior Princess.
+The Game Boy Color version received mixed reviews, with critics finding frustration with the execution of the gameplay.
+In an indifferent review, Jem Roberts of Total Game Boy praised the "genuinely compelling" puzzles and found "loads to do", but observed the game was compromised by "stupid challenges" and an "unbelievably irritating" save system.
+In contrast, Oliver Lan of Game Boy Xtreme dismissed the game as "monotonous" and "irritating", finding most of the gameplay involving "trudging around with nothing to do"; however, he acknowledged it contained an "interesting mix of gameplay styles."
+Both reviews remarked the game was superior to the Game Boy Color version of Xena: Warrior Princess.